MarkWme/AzureSecurity/Storage.md

 ### Access Control Recommendation

+- Define a key rotation policy with an interval that adequately provides a suitable level of risk exposure based on the sensitivity of your data
+- Define an emergency key rotation process to be effected should a leak occur between key rotation intervals
-- The number of people with access to storage account access keys should be kept to a minimum.
+- The number of people / services with access to storage account access keys should be kept to a minimum.
+Access keys should be treated as highly sensitive information.
+- Using Azure Active Directory and Role Based Access Control, restrict access to list and regenerate storage account tokens
+- Client / application access to data should be through Shared Access Signature tokens
+- Use Key Vault as a secure store from which access keys and SAS tokens can be retrieved
+- Consider implementing a SAS token service or front end proxy between the client / application and the storage account

+Access keys in key vault - Yes
+SAS keys in Key Vault or via a SAS token service [Review: Best method for generating SAS tokens]

 Obtain keys from Key Vault

 Use 2 keys.
 Apps could hold both keys.
 When access is denied on key 1, the app can switch to key 2 immediately to avoid any delay or interuption to service.
 When this happens, the app should be aware that key 1 has been regenerated and should begin a background task to obtain the new key.
 The application is then ready to switch to the new key 1 when key 2 is regenerated.

+SAS proxy / auth service